 Budget

-So the trip set us back about a hundred bucks for the two of us.
+So the trip set us back about 50 EUR each.
 Not too shabby if I do say so myself, considering we probably would have spent the same amount of money on activities in Florence (entrance to see the Statue of David costs about 16,50 EUR, and the Galleria degli Uffizi costs a whopping 26,50 EUR *Gasp!!*).

 Comment below and make sure you share this post with your friends on Pinterest! (: